metio/terraform-provider-k8s/docs/data-sources/argoproj_io_application_v1alpha1_manifest.md

 - `path` (String) Path is a directory path within the Git repository, and is only valid for applications sourced from Git.
 - `plugin` (Attributes) Plugin holds config management plugin specific options (see [below for nested schema](#nestedatt--spec--source--plugin))
 - `ref` (String) Ref is reference to another source within sources field.
 This field will not be used if used with a 'source' tag.
-- `target_revision` (String) TargetRevision defines the revision of the source to sync the application to.
-In case of Git, this can be commit, tag, or branch.
-If omitted, will equal to HEAD.
-In case of Helm, this is a semver tag for the Chart's version.
+- `target_revision` (String) TargetRevision defines the revision of the source to sync the application to.In case of Git, this can be commit, tag, or branch.
+If omitted, will equal to HEAD.In case of Helm, this is a semver tag for the Chart's version.

 <a id="nestedatt--spec--source--directory"></a>
 ### Nested Schema for `spec.source.directory`